Match Group (NASDAQ:MTCH) PT Lowered to $132.00 at Barclays

-Match Group (NASDAQ:MTCH) had its target price trimmed by Barclays from $153.00 to $132.00 in a report published on Thursday morning, The Fly reports.
-The brokerage currently has an equal weight rating on the technology company’s stock.
+Match Group (NASDAQ:MTCH) had its price target trimmed by Barclays from $153.00 to $132.00 in a report published on Thursday morning, The Fly reports.
+The firm currently has an equal weight rating on the technology company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of MTCH.
-Amundi Pioneer Asset Management Inc. bought a new position in Match Group in the 1st quarter valued at approximately $4,333,000.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its holdings in Match Group by 14.0% in the 2nd quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 47,246 shares of the technology company’s stock valued at $7,618,000 after buying an additional 5,795 shares during the last quarter.
-Advisory Services Network LLC raised its holdings in Match Group by 4.2% during the 2nd quarter.
-Advisory Services Network LLC now owns 1,959 shares of the technology company’s stock worth $316,000 after purchasing an additional 79 shares during the last quarter.
-Penserra Capital Management LLC raised its holdings in Match Group by 34.3% during the 2nd quarter.
-Penserra Capital Management LLC now owns 826 shares of the technology company’s stock worth $133,000 after purchasing an additional 211 shares during the last quarter.
-Finally, Healthcare of Ontario Pension Plan Trust Fund raised its holdings in Match Group by 1,119.6% during the 2nd quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 23,965 shares of the technology company’s stock worth $3,864,000 after purchasing an additional 22,000 shares during the last quarter.
-Institutional investors and hedge funds own 96.20% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+National Pension Service grew its stake in shares of Match Group by 0.9% in the second quarter.
+National Pension Service now owns 418,566 shares of the technology company’s stock valued at $67,494,000 after acquiring an additional 3,751 shares in the last quarter.
+State Street Corp grew its stake in shares of Match Group by 20.5% in the second quarter.
+State Street Corp now owns 5,681,706 shares of the technology company’s stock valued at $916,175,000 after acquiring an additional 965,951 shares in the last quarter.
+Logan Capital Management Inc. grew its stake in shares of Match Group by 182.3% in the third quarter.
+Logan Capital Management Inc. now owns 42,389 shares of the technology company’s stock valued at $6,655,000 after acquiring an additional 27,375 shares in the last quarter.
+LPL Financial LLC grew its stake in shares of Match Group by 41.7% in the second quarter.
+LPL Financial LLC now owns 40,928 shares of the technology company’s stock valued at $6,600,000 after acquiring an additional 12,037 shares in the last quarter.
+Finally, APG Asset Management N.V. grew its stake in shares of Match Group by 1.4% in the second quarter.
+APG Asset Management N.V. now owns 891,949 shares of the technology company’s stock valued at $121,281,000 after acquiring an additional 12,474 shares in the last quarter.
+96.20% of the stock is currently owned by institutional investors.

 About Match Group